stfc/PSyclone/examples/lfric/full_example_extract/README.md

-The location of the PSyData wrapper library can be set with the environment variable ``EXTRACT_DIR``, and the location of the LFRic infrastructure libraries is set using.
+The location of the PSyData wrapper library can be set with the environment variable ``EXTRACT_DIR``, and the location of the LFRic infrastructure libraries is set using ``LFRIC_DIR``.
-``LFRIC_DIR``.